For third year Duke medical students who desire an intensive research experience

 - Master of Engineering in Biomedical Engineering (MEng) https://bme.duke.edu/grad/masters/meng

 - Masters in Population Science (expected available 2019)

 Stipend and other support

 The scholarship provides a stipend for each full year of study.
 Previous stipends have been $22,032.
 The stipend will be paid in installments over 12 months and can be used for personal expenses as well as for Duke University tuition.

-Additional funds are applied towards CRTP tuition and fees, insurance costs, and travel expenses to scientific meetings.
+Master’s tuition will be paid in full.
+Additional funds are available for insurance costs, research expenses, and travel expenses to scientific meetings.
 Please note that funding amounts are subject to NIH-specified spending limits.